-Since the Remote Laundries project was launched, Groote Eylandt Aboriginal Trust (GEAT) has been interested in getting laundries of their own.
-They wanted to find a better way to service the Groote Eylandt community with washing facilities and were impressed by the Remote Laundries project design and management on site visits in 2020.
+Since the Remote Laundries project was launched, Groote Eylandt Aboriginal Trust (GEAT) had been interested in getting laundries of their own.
+They wanted to find a better way to service the Groote Eylandt community with washing facilities and were impressed by the Remote Laundries project design and management.

-GEAT has bought three laundries designated for the East Arnhem Land region, and Angurugu is the first.
-The next one set to open is on Bickerton Island then the community of Umbakumba.
-We expect the Bickerton Island laundry to open in 2022 (pending COVID hold ups).
+As a result, GEAT bought three laundries designated for the East Arnhem Land region, with Angurugu the first to open in 2021.
+The Bickerton Island laundry opened in 2022 and Umbakumba is scheduled to open in 2023.

 The Angurugu Remote Laundries project has been a success from the start.
 In the first month a crazy 815 cycles were completed, and demand for washing has remained strong.
 It is clear the people of Angurugu value the laundry and use it a lot.